 Hooven is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hooven is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Hooven who work in sales jobs (32.00%), food service (11.11%), and teaching (8.44%).

-Hooven is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hooven doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Hooven with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.80% of adults in Hooven have a bachelor's degree or advanced degree.